okkur/syna/exampleSite/content/fragments/copyright/docs.md

 *type: boolean*
 *default: false*

-If set to true, the Syna theme name and link would be shown using `i18n attribution` content.
+If set to true, the Syna theme name and link would be shown using the `attribution` snippet from `i18n`.

 [Global variables](/docs/global-variables) are documented as well and have been omitted from this page.